benjamenalford/AngularTDD/README.md

                 - Maintenance - ease of maintenance, Higher means the plane will not need frequent repairs, this less money is needed.
                 - start of production - year - the year it started production.
 Depending on what year you start your game in defines what planes are available.

-                Something that they don't mention is that if you can choose where you by planes from, so if you are America or Russia during the cold war you can't by eastern or western block planes during that time.
+                Something that they don't mention is that you can choose where you by planes from, so if you are America or Russia during the cold war you can't by eastern or western block planes during that time.

         - The gives us a pretty good start on what our base plane model should look like, so lets generate the model and have Angualr create it's default spec for us.
         `ng generate class models/plane --spec`